-Thinking of registering to Lyconet?
-Not sure if it’s reliable or is Lyconet a scam?
+Thinking of registering with Lyconet?
+Not sure if it’s reliable or is Lyconet a scam.
 Worry not!
 Keep reading to learn all about this platform and clear out any confusion you may have.

 Lyoness, the parent company of Lyconet, was founded in the year 2003 in Austria by Iwan J. Ackermann, Max Meienberg, and Uwe Proch.
 Lyoness was split into two trademark companies- Lyconet and Cashback World in 2014.

 Lyconet is a network marketing company while the Cashback World segment of the program offers cashback incentives for consumers.

 Lyconet is essentially a platform that connects merchants and customers.